 When I read an Israeli novel I often wish that the publishing house’s editor had leaned on author more.
 David Grossman’s See Under: Love is a truly great novel, but in my humble opinion would have been even greater without the second of its four parts.
 Yael Hedaya’s Accidents, which I’m reading now (and which I’ll write a post about when I finish it) has much to recommend it but would be even better with a hundred fewer pages.
 My editor self would have loved to work on these manuscripts with the authors, helping them to make their books leaner and stronger.

 But my writer self is jealous.
 There’s something to be said for a publishing tradition that allows writers to publish their works intact, without too much interference, in keeping with their original conceptions and their own instincts about their stories’ pace and timing.
-It allows writers to fulfill their personal visions-and to learn from their mistakes.
+It allows writers to fulfill their personal visions and to learn from their mistakes.
+There might have been situations when I may have looked into printing companies (for example, Printivity) to get the book printed and self-publish it without an editor interfering in my original work.

 My assumption has always been that the reason for this different Israeli tradition is that the Hebrew reading public is small and publishers don’t expect to make a whole lot of money even on a moderately successful book.
 Golan said that she thinks rather that American editors of fiction are under pressure to mold manuscripts according to the successful formulas of the day.